 Poland rejects Russia's report on fatal plane crash, evidence points to pilot error

-“As a pilot I recognized years ago that until you are there yourself, it is very difficult to judge the actions of another pilot,” Cox said.
+Aviation safety expert John Cox said it is still too early to narrow down the cause of the accident.“As a pilot I recognized years ago that until you are there yourself, it is very difficult to judge the actions of another pilot,” Cox said.
 “I do think the investigators will be able to understand a lot of what went on on the flight deck and with a lot of the decisions, but we will need to see the evidence that they have uncovered before we can ascertain all the contributory and causal factors.”

-Also, among the passengers aboard the doomed airplane were the last president of the anti-Communist Polish government-in-exile in London; Ryszard Kaczorowski, head of the National Security Office; Aleksander Szczyglo; presidential aide Pawel Wypych; presidential aide Mariusz Handzlik; Deputy Parliament Speaker Jerzy Szmajdzinski; Deputy Foreign Minister Andrzej Kremer; head of the Army Chief of Staff, Gen. Franciszek Gagor; head of the National Bank of Poland, Slawomir Skrzypek; and Janusz Kurtyka, head of the National Remembrance Institute.
+A Tupolev Tu-154 jet carrying Kaczynski and 95 high-ranking Polish dignitaries crashed near Smolensk in western Russia on April 10.
+Polish President Lech Kaczynski was heading for a personal visit to the Katyn memorial site where Polish officers were murdered during World War II.Also, among the passengers aboard the doomed airplane were the last president of the anti-Communist Polish government-in-exile in London; Ryszard Kaczorowski, head of the National Security Office; Aleksander Szczyglo; presidential aide Pawel Wypych; presidential aide Mariusz Handzlik; Deputy Parliament Speaker Jerzy Szmajdzinski; Deputy Foreign Minister Andrzej Kremer; head of the Army Chief of Staff, Gen. Franciszek Gagor; head of the National Bank of Poland, Slawomir Skrzypek; and Janusz Kurtyka, head of the National Remembrance Institute.